Beth Ford

-Beth E. Ford is an American businessperson.
+Beth E. Ford (born 1964) is an American businessperson.
 Ford is most notable for being the CEO of Land O'Lakes, an American agricultural cooperative which she assumed leadership of in 2018.
 She is the first openly gay female CEO of an American Fortune 500 company.
+She is a member of the President's Export Council.
+In 2023.
+She was ranked 26th on Fortune's list of Most Powerful Women.